Frank Wenter: 1893

-Wenter unsuccessfully sought the Democratic Party nomination in the 1893 special election held after the assassination of Mayor Carter Harrison III Harrison's death had left Chicago's Democratic Party in search of a leader.
+Wenter unsuccessfully sought the Democratic Party nomination in the 1893 special election held after the assassination of Mayor Harrison.
+The death of Harrison had not only resulted in a mayoral vacancy, but had also left Chicago's Democratic Party in search of a leader.
 Ahead of the election, many individuals were speculated as potential candidates, including Wenter.
 Wenter was regarded to be a leading "Harrisonite".
 Wenter ultimately went all-in as a candidate and campaigned heavily.
 He was avidly supported by the party's Harrison camp.
 He was backed by the Chicago Times and Cook County Democratic Party Chairman John McGillen.
 In the primary election held to elect delegates for the city's nominating convention, John Patrick Hopkins had a clear victory.
-In a last minute move, McGillen, attempted to appoint himself the chair of the convention, presumably so that he would be in a position to disqualify delegates supporting Hopkins.
+In a last minute move, McGillen attempted to appoint himself the chair of the convention, presumably so that he would be in a position to disqualify delegates supporting Hopkins.
 However, the party's executive committee overruled this by a vote of 7 to 2.
 At the convention Wenter, Hopkins, and John A. King had their names placed for nomination in the mayoral balloting.
 Wenter received few votes during balloting, and withdrew his candidacy before the end of the first round of balloting, Hopkins was then nominated by acclamation.